APriceDev/react-ecommerce-prototype/README.md

-# react-ecommerce-prototype
+# React E-Commerce Prototype

-E-Commerce template using React and related technologies
+E-Commerce template using React and related technologies.